Boost you curb appeal.

 In most cases an entry door with two sidelights will cost more than a double-door configuration.
 The reason is that it’s a more intricate and involved installation.

 Want a distinctive, premium level solution usually only seen on a limited number of select homes?

 Consider adding operable sidelights to your entry door and transom configuration.
-Operable sidelights are also called venting sidelights, because they can be swung open (operated) like a window, allowing extra light and ventilation into your home.
+Operable sidelights are also called venting sidelights or active sidelites, because they can be swung open (operated) like a window, allowing extra light and ventilation into your home.

 Architecturally, operable sidelights can create an eye-catching and versatile double entry door or French door effect.
 Weather permitting, they can also put you more in touch with nature, as they open to bathe your entry with bright Summer sunlight or send soft floral breezes sailing through your home in Spring.